Data-Bear-HB/Sapphic-SQL-Game/README.md

 # Sapphic-SQL-Game
-A silly, query-based game that tells the story a recently out lesbian introducing herself to a sapphic/queer community in a fictional city.
+A silly, query-based game that tells the story a recently out lesbian introducing herself to a sapphic/queer community in a fictional city, using SQL-lite.
 __________________________________________________________

 ## Tools Used